 TRANSFORM YOUR LOOP INTO AN INTRO SECTION

 So you have a nice 16 or 32 bar loop.
 Moreover, you’ve got a nice mix of instruments blended together.
 You’ve even got some automation written in and a little processing done.
 In essence, what sits in front of you is an aesthetic, self-contained whole.
 Nevertheless, this is not yet a song.
 If you have the time to arrange a full progressive piece then by all means, do so.
 However, this article is for help with making related sections and transitions quickly.
-Often times, you need to get the track done and there is simply not enough time to craft each section from scratch.
-I arranged some synths over a loop from the Lumit Sample Pack.
+Often, you need to get the track done, and there is just not enough time to craft each section from scratch.
+I arranged some synths over a loop from the SoundBridge Sample Pack.
 Maybe yours looks something like mine…

 IF YOU NEED AN INTRO LIKE THIS…